 The ACT Program is part of the Anchorage School District.
-The ACT program is a post-secondary community based instructional program for adult students (18 to 21 years old) needing additional transitional supports after completing the required core credits at their neighborhood school.
+The ACT program is a post-secondary community-based instructional program for adult students (18 to 21 years old) needing additional transitional support after completing the required core credits at their neighborhood school.

 AKCIS Junior- 5th-8th Grade Career Planning Tool